Bhargava-epicsoft/PET/README.md

 4.Run PET-Generator on a django server on localhost server 8002

 ###Running
-Go to localhost:8080/home (perform any auto-tagging and wait)
+Go to localhost:8080/home

+Open example PDF in viewer

+Perform any auto tagging first (may take a while)